There are many ways you can get involved with the Harvard Innovation Labs.

 The Pagliuca Harvard Life Lab serves eligible Harvard alumni, faculty and students who are leading high-potential early-stage life sciences startups, with a fully equipped wet lab environment and exclusive access to business-building programming within the Harvard Innovation Labs network of advisors and mentors.

-The AR/VR Studio is a resource for any full-time, degree-seeking Harvard students working on projects and developing ventures in the augmented, virtual, and mixed reality spaces and all members of the Venture Incubation Program (i-lab, Launch Lab, and Life Lab).
+The AR/VR Studio is a resource for any full-time, degree-seeking Harvard students working on projects and developing ventures in the augmented, virtual, and mixed reality spaces and all members of the Venture Program (i-lab, Launch Lab X GEO, and Life Lab).

 The Media Studio is a resource to help you create multimedia assets for your idea or venture.
 It features podcasting and video-making equipment.